 Office buildings that are unprepared for physical intrusions increase the risk of employees being harmed or equipment and data being stolen.
 Physical prevention is the first layer of security that needs to defend against this.
 To ensure that potential access points are reinforced the appropriate access control systems need to be employed.
 Office building access control systems are the first line of defense to ensure all your entryways and exits are blocking the perpetrators before they can cause the damage.

 Office Access Control Systems

 If an unauthorized person has the ability to make copies of your keys undetected, then you have a serious security weakness.
 That is why access control systems are a great advancement for any office building to keep the right people in and the wrong people out.
 The purpose of access control systems is to prevent unauthorized entry and to create a clear distinction between public and private property.
 Access control systems can control the flow of building traffic while also preventing unauthorized intruders from gaining access to sanctioned areas.
-Access control systems work in conjunction with doors, turnstiles, cameras, and other integrated security equipment to ensure only authorized individuals are using the entrance.
+Security systems can include a wide variety of access control components including security doors, turnstiles, credentials, card readers, and other integrated security equipment to ensure only authorized individuals are using the entrance.

 These systems not only control the entry and exit of individuals but also provide live and ongoing data.
 They track who and when someone enters and exits an access point as well as identifying possible security threats through multi-scan denial and tampering.

 An additional aspect to consider securing access control in your office facility is elevator floor access.
 This part of implementing an office access control system is great to avoid wanderers and threats from lingering on your office’s floor.
 Elevators are a key point of entry that can provide access to a variety of areas within a facility.
 They must be properly secured in order for multi-floor facilities to allow privacy for companies leasing specific floors.
 This task is accomplishable through implementing access control authorization within elevators so that only employees and authorized personnel are allowed to access specific floors.